UNSC meeting on Afghanistan: Pakistan’s non-inclusion a major diplomatic failure, says Mustafa Khokhar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Senator Mustafa Nawaz Khokhar said Sunday Pakistan’s non-inclusion in the UNSC is a major diplomatic failure.
+ISLAMABAD: Senator Mustafa Nawaz Khokhar said Sunday Pakistan’s non-inclusion in UNSC is a major diplomatic failure.

-While commenting on Pakistan’s non-inclusion in United Nation’s Security Council meeting on Afghanistan, Kohkhar said the Pakistan government claims to have vital stake in Afghan peace process, yet not being allowed to present its position in the Security Council, is a major diplomatic failure of the government.
-“The ‘strategic depth’ and behind-the-scenes support of the Taliban has isolated Pakistan at the UN and amongst the comity of nations,” he claimed.
+While commenting on Pakistan’s non-inclusion in the United Nation Security Council meeting on Afghanistan, Kohkhar said Pakistan government claims to have a vital stake in Afghan peace process, yet not being allowed to present its position in the Security Council is a major diplomatic failure of the government.
+“The ‘strategic depth’ and behind-the-scenes support of the Taliban has isolated Pakistan at the UN and amongst the comity of nations,” he added.

+He slammed the federal government in his statement and said today Pakistan’s introduction to the world is that of a country which supports the Taliban and allies itself with a regressive force.